AnastassiaTrv/aml-check-service/README.md

 - AssertJ

 ## Algorithmic components
+- Initial candidate scoring: uses PostgreSQL pg_trgm extension and a GIN inverted index on the normalized_name column to compute trigram-based text similarity efficiently without full table scans
-Initial candidate scoring: PostgreSQL similarity() function from the pg_trgm extension Final score calculation: Java implementation of Jaro–Winkler Similarity
+- Final score calculation: uses Java implementation of the Jaro-Winkler Similarity algorithm to provide finer control over the scoring logic

 ## 🚀 Running locally
 The project is fully containerized - no manual setup is required.